pj/hacn-todomvc/README.md

         ]
     )

-    // Rather than a callback we can handle events as part of the sequence of operations and then call . if key = "Enter" then
+    // Rather than a callback we can handle events as part of the sequence of operations and then return another operation or render something different. if key = "Enter" then
       match ref.current with
       | Some(element) ->